oss-generic/process/docs/AdvancedContributorGuidelines.md

   [4/4] testutil: remove TaskBookBuilder
   ```

-  > TODO : add a link to the page for generating PR summary
+  > TODO: add a link to the page for generating PR summary

 ## Updating a PR in response to a review